trinistr/object_forge/README.md

 - `CHANGELOG.md` lists the change if it has impact on users.
 - `README.md` is updated if the feature should be visible there, including the Kanban board.

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/trinistr/object_forge.

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT), see [LICENSE.txt](https://github.com/trinistr/object_forge/blob/main/LICENSE.txt).